 To manage IT planning, formal registration is required to participate in ANZCOP21.
 Registration for the meeting has now closed.

 ANZCOP21 will consist of a mix of invited (30 mins) and contributed (20 mins) talks and posters.
 Contributed papers must use this standard 1-page Word template.
 Submissions are limited to one page with approximately 500 words of main text and at most one figure.

 While submissions are welcome from all eligible participants, ANZCOP21 has an explicit agenda to promote the work of early career and postgraduate students and we expect that the majority of oral presentations will be drawn from these groups.

 Formal submissions to ANZCOP21 for consideration for talks have now closed and all outcomes have been advised.
-Additional submissions of poster papers will be accepted for consideration up until 4 November 2021.

 The technical committee is required to produce a program of talks and posters consistent with EDI principles.

 All registrants, staff and volunteers are required to conduct themselves in a respectful manner at all times both in person and online, and not to engage in any form of harassment.
 All participants are expected to familiarise themselves with the Code of Conduct before the meeting commences.

 ANZCOP21 intends to provide support for childcare to allow registrants to engage in both daytime and evening events.
 This will be in the form of a fixed rate carer allowance.
 Further details to follow closer to the conference date.